CMSgov/dpc-static-site/common/docsV1.md

   </div>
 </div>

+After successfully accessing the API, you may choose to add client tokens through the API or continue using the DPC Portal.

 ### Create multiple client tokens

 You may create as many tokens as you like via your account in the DPC Portal using the instructions above.
 You can also create multiple client tokens at once by making a POST request to the /Token endpoint.

-This endpoint accepts two (optional) query parameters:
+The /Token endpoint accepts two (optional) query parameters:

 <table cellspacing="0" class="guide__table">
   <tr>